Bird nest

 Not all bird species build nests.
 Some species lay their eggs directly on the ground or rocky ledges, while brood parasites lay theirs in the nests of other birds, letting unwitting "foster parents" do the work of rearing the young.
 Although nests are primarily used for breeding, they may also be reused in the non-breeding season for roosting and some species build special dormitory nests or roost nests (or winter-nest) that are used only for roosting.
 Most birds build a new nest each year, though some refurbish their old nests.
 The large eyries (or aeries) of some eagles are platform nests that have been used and refurbished for several years.
+The Eurasian coot also reuses nesting sites, particularly in urban areas like the canals of Amsterdam, where nests made from plastic waste have formed stratified layers over decades.
+These layers, preserved due to the non-degradable nature of plastic, can be dated using expiration dates on food packaging found within them.

 In the majority of nest-building species the female does most or all of the nest construction, in others both partners contribute; sometimes the male builds the nest and the hen lines it.
 In some polygynous species, however, the male does most or all of the nest building.
 The nest may also form a part of the courtship display such as in weaver birds.
 The ability to choose and maintain good nest sites and build high quality nests may be selected for by females in these species.
 In some species the young from previous broods may also act as helpers for the adults.